ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

       consumers to look up and self-educate.
     * Test Cases are provided that use simple diagnostical browser extensions like lighthouse, HTML Validator or Wave browser extension.
-    * All KS-Entries are tested for the prioritized issues and using automatic tools.
+    * All KS-Entries are tested to make sure they comply with their stated accessibility rules and the Accessibility Guidelines.

-* Development Tools
-    * Detect issues very early on and drives home the importance of accessibility during development.
-    * Reports are prepared with Continuous Integration and reported to Jour Fixe.
-    * All developers are encouraged to make use of simple diagnostical browser extensions like lighthouse, HTML Validator or Wave browser extension

 * [Issue Tracker](https://mantis.ilias.de)
     * Issues can be reported on automatically testable violations of guidelines.